-The Far Away Brothers is a Barnes & Noble Discover Pick
+The Far Away Brothers is "a necessary book."

 Congratulations to Lauren Markham on her debut The Far Away Brothers: Two Young Migrants and the Making of a New American Life being chosen as a Barnes & Noble Discover Great New Writers pick for Fall 2017!